-The gastric sleeve surgery preserves the pylorus, the valve that regulates emptying of the stomach, which acts as “nature’s band”.
-This allows the normal process of stomach emptying to continue, providing patients with the feeling of fullness after consuming relatively small quantities of food – this leads to a dramatic reduction in the total caloric intake of the patient.
+Gastric sleeve surgery preserves the pylorus, the valve that regulates the emptying of the stomach.
+This provides patients with a feeling of fullness after consuming relatively small quantities of food, leading to a dramatic reduction in the total caloric intake of the patient.

-It is important to note that in addition to the usual risks associated with surgery and general anesthesia, patients must take care to follow post-surgical dietary and exercise guidelines in order to achieve satisfactory long-term outcomes from gastric sleeve surgery.
-Patients who overeat after having a sleeve gastrectomy can stretch out the newly-formed stomach and increase its capacity, leading to overconsumption of food and a rise in their body mass index.
+As with any surgical procedure, there are minor risks associated with surgery and general anesthesia.
+Patients must take care to follow post-surgical dietary and exercise guidelines in order to achieve satisfactory long-term outcomes from gastric sleeve surgery.

 Will Insurance Cover Gastric Sleeve?

 In most cases, insurance will fully or partially cover gastric sleeve surgery.
 Prior to proceeding with surgery, our team will work with you to verify insurance coverage through your provider, including incorporating any necessary pre-surgical steps, like diet and exercise plans.
 For your convenience, Manhattan Minimally Invasive & Bariatric Surgery Center accepts most major insurance carriers offered in the state of New York.
 If your insurance is not accepted or you do not have insurance, we do accept cash pay and payment plans.